MuhangTian/COVID-Classification/README.md

 # LFA-CV 🦠💊⚒
-This repository contains files related with designing and training a computer vision model that would correctly classify the results of lateral flow assay (LFA) tests.
+This repository contains files related with designing and training a computer vision model that would correctly detect and classify the results of lateral flow assay (LFA) tests.

 * To install relevant packages: `pip install -r requirements.txt`
 * Need to add environment variable using `PYTHONPATH="path/to/your/directory:$PYTHONPATH` (or add the root directory to `sys.path` at top of each .py file)